wp-plugins/osm/readme.txt

 == Changelog ==
+= 2.8.1 =
+* NEW: add excerpt (read more text) to popup of geotagged post
+* NEW: Add OSRM routing service
+* FIX: do not show widget at blogarchive
+* FIX: plugin directory
+* FIX: google max zoom level
 = 2.8 =
 * NEW: OSM Widget for geotagged posts / pages
 * NEW: set width and height relative (perc.)